hjoon0510/SmartSecretary/README.md

 That is all.
 Enjoy my Smart Secrectary software!!!
 ```

-If you want to start automatically chromium-browser in full screen mode at boot time, Please append new program to the list of startup program on `Startup Applications Preferences` windows as follows.
+If you want to start automatically chromium-browser in full screen mode at boot time, Please append new program to the list of startup program on `Startup Applications` windows as follows.
 * Ubuntu - System - Preference - Personal - Startup Applications
 * Smart Secretary (web-app)
    * Name: Smart Secretary (webapp)